123LyzC/Florida-HIV-AIDs/README.md

 Open the Jupyter Notebook file (`Analyzing County Level HIV & AIDs Data in Python.ipynb`) and run the cells to perform the analysis and generate the interactive bar chart.
 The chart includes a slider to filter the data by year.

-The visualization will also be saved as an HTML report (`hiv_aids.html`) and can be uploaded to DataPane if you have an account and API token.
+The visualization will also be saved as an HTML report (`Analyzing County Level HIV & AIDs Data in Python.html`) and can be uploaded to DataPane if you have an account and API token.